In France, breast cancer is the most common cancer in women, affecting approximately 1 in 10 women.

-The managementof breast cancer is multidisciplinary, involving surgeons (gynecologists, plastic surgeons), oncologists and radiologists.
+The management of breast cancer is multidisciplinary, involving surgeons (gynaecologists, plastic surgeons), oncologists and radiologists.

-Treatment usually combines surgery to remove the tumor and medical treatment (chemotherapy, hormone therapy) and / or radiotherapy.
+Treatment usually combines surgery to remove the tumour and medical treatment (chemotherapy, hormone therapy) and / or radiotherapy.

 Depending on the type of cancer and its evolution, the surgical treatment can be :

 This breast ‘disfigurement’ almost always justifies the use of breast reconstruction.
 The reconstruction is an integral part of the management of breast cancer.